ollypom/ee-kubeapps/monitoring/pod-autoscaler/README.md

-# Horizontal Pod Autoscaler
+# Using Horizontal Pod Autoscaler on UCP

-This is currently dead in UCP 3.0.x.
-We do not have access to heapster or the /metrics API in anyway....

-WORKERS ON UCP 3.1!!
+A pre-req for using HPAs on Docker Enterprise UCP is to have a metrics-server running.
+We do support using heapster here (as heapster is depreciated in HPA in 1.11).

-The only pre-req is to depoy the metrics-server.
-Docs on how to install on UCP 3.1 are here: [here](./../metrics-server)
+Docs to deploy metrics-server are [here](./../metrics-server)

 The demo here is based off of:

 https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/